 The specific provision is established for the estimated net loss for all non-performing loans and performing loans that meet specified criteria.
 Loans are considered to be non-performing where a principal or interest payment is contractually 90 days or more in arrears.
 At the time of classification as non-performing, any interest that is contractually due but in arrears is reversed from the income statement and interest is thereafter recognised in the income statement on the cash basis only.
 The estimated net loss is defined as the net exposure remaining after deducting the estimated net realisable value of the collateral (as defined by and determined by the regulations) from the outstanding principal balance of the loan.
-The regulations quantify the specific provision at ranges from 20% to 100% of each non-performing loan is fully secured but the collateral is unrealised for a period of 12 months, a provision of 50% of the amounts outstanding should be made.
+The regulations quantify the specific provision at ranges from 20% to 100% of each non-performing loan depending on the length of time the loan has been in arrears.
+In addition, where a non-performing loan is fully secured but the collateral is unrealised for a period of 12 months, a provision of 50% of the amounts outstanding should be made.
 Where the collateral is unrealised for a further 6 months (with limited exceptions which allow for up to a further 15 months) a full provision is made.
 The regulations further require that the specific provision for each loan should not be less than 1% of the amounts outstanding.